NENA911/NG911GISDataModel/postgresql/ng911_data_model_postgresql_template.md

 /* *****************************************************************************
    TABLE:    nena.counties
-   Used By:
+   Used By:  CellSectorPoint
-   Source:   Varies
+   Source:   NENA-STA-006.2-2022, Section 5.28, p.56
    Notes:    If counties or equivalents boundary layer is created then this should
              be dropped and the layer should be used as the domain with pk/fk constraint local listing will likely be limited to state or region
    ************************************************************************** */
-DROP TABLE  IF EXISTS nena.counties CASCADE;
+DROP TABLE  IF EXISTS nena.Counties CASCADE;
-CREATE TABLE nena.counties (
+CREATE TABLE nena.Counties (
 	County VARCHAR(75) PRIMARY KEY
 );